Graduateshotline

 IELTS Scoring

-All 4 sections of the test have equal weightage.
+All four sections of the test have equal weightage.
 IELTS uses a 9-band scale to show the score.
-Each question is checked for accuracy and the raw score from each section is then converted to an individual component band score which is rounded off to the nearest half band (0.5) or full band (.0).
+Each question is checked for accuracy, and the raw score from each section is then converted to an individual component band score, which is rounded off to the nearest half band (0.5) or full band (.0).
 These component band scores are then added and divided by 4 to get an average which is the overall band score.
-The final band score is also rounded off to the nearest half or full band.
+The final band score is rounded to the nearest half or full band.

 ScoreIndication